stijn-dejongh/lovecraft_public_domain/raw_converts/rdsj.md

 the Doctor, and was the Executor of his Will; tho' Mr.   Boswell   and others have Reason to question the genuineness of his Attachment.
 Other and later Members of the CLUB were Mr.   David Garrick,   the Actor and early Friend of Dr.   Johnson,   Messieurs   Tho.
 and   Jos.
-Warton,   Dr.   Adam Smith,   Dr.   Percy,   Author of the  "Reliques ", Mr.   Edw.
+Warton,   Dr.   Adam Smith,   Dr.   Percy,   Author of the  "Reliques", Mr.   Edw.
 Gibbon,   the Historian, Dr.   Burney,   the Musician, Mr.   Malone,   the Critick, and Mr.   Boswell.
 Mr.   Garrick   obtain'd Admittance only with Difficulty;
 for the Doctor, notwithstanding his great Friendship, was for ever affecting to decry the Stage